Ethan826/fp101-presentation/fp.md

 # Purity in an impure world (continued)

-We want `myPristineFunction` to wear protective gear and get "lifted" into that nasty fallible world without having to get infected by it.
+We want `myPristineFunction` to be delivered to the correct spot where it can do its job, never having to think of how or why it got there.
+It will be "lifted" into the nasty fallible world without having to get infected by it.
 How?

 ---